 An HSA is an individual account used in conjunction with an HSA-eligible health plan to cover out-of-pocket qualified medical expenses on a tax-advantaged basis.
-Your HSA belongs entirely to you and can be used to pay for both current and future qualified medical expenses for you and your eligible dependents.
-You can contribute to your account, withdraw contributions to pay for current qualified medical expenses, and potentially grow your account on a tax-free2 basis by investing your savings in a wide array of investment options.
+Your HSA belongs entirely to you, which means it is yours to keep even if you change jobs.
+HSAs can be used to pay for both current and future qualified medical expenses for you and your eligible dependents.
+You can contribute to your account, withdraw money to pay for qualified medical expenses, and potentially grow your account on a tax-free2 basis by investing your savings in a wide array of investment options.